+The study empirically evaluates the cost-benefit associated with cocoa production with a case study of Idanre Local Government Area of Ondo State, Nigeria.
+The study unveils that male households form the majority in the cocoa production enterprise and many of them are married.
+The farmers are getting older with at least over 10 years of farming experience and they cultivate an average of about 5 hectares of land.
 Based on the findings of the study, it could be concluded that cocoa production was found to be a profitable enterprise in the study area.
 The Net Present Value which is the difference between the cash outflow and cash inflow of cocoa production was N989,473.36.
-Also, a benefit-cost ratio of 4.48 was obtained indicating that for every N1 invested in cocoa production, a profit of N3.48 kobo was made. which implies that cocoa production is profitable in the study area.
-The study revealed that cocoa farmers' age, cost of labour were factors affecting cocoa revenue and that majority of the cocoa farmers were still practising the traditional farming method.
+Also, The enterprise is profitable and economically viable for a sustainable livelihood.
+The findings show that a farmer can get back times four his/her investment per annum.
+The study also concludes that cocoa farmers' age, cost of labour and access to credit are factors affecting cocoa revenue and that majority of the cocoa farmers were still practising the traditional farming method.
+The constraints such as inadequate funds, lack of modern equipment, inadequate market information, and transportation cost are seriously faced by the cocoa farmers in the area.
 Therefore, it is recommended that extension workers should be visiting the farmers in the study area regularly to enlighten them on modern techniques to adopt to boost cocoa production in the study area.
+The cost of labour can be reduced by encouraging modern techniques of farming and also encouraging farmers to adopt the use of machinery.
+Again, Government should provide soft loans to the farmers, and also create more access by making loans available and affordable at a one-digit interest rate.
+Young farmers should be encouraged to the enterprise by giving incentives and providing an enabling environment.